eggimann547/thesimracingstewardsV3/README.md

 What We Do

-Paste a YouTube link →
+Write a short sim racing incident observation →
 Get a full steward verdict in seconds:
 Rule quote
 Fault % (Car A vs Car B)